 A citation is a referral to an information source.
-It is usually provided as a combination of title, author, date and location (e.g. URL).
+It is usually provided as a combination of title, author, date and location (e.g. URL or DOI).
 Citing your sources is the best way to avoid plagiarism.
 Plagiarism can be deliberate - knowingly using someone else's work as your own.
-It can also be inadvertent, sometimes plagiarism accusations are simply the result of not following a specific style properly.
-The specific style you are using (e.g. APA) will dictate the details, see the citation page on this guide for help with a particular style.
+It can also be inadvertent.
+Sometimes plagiarism accusations are simply the result of not following a specific style properly.
+The specific citation style you are using will dictate the details.
+See the Build Citations page on this guide for help with a particular style.